marcos-brito/henactor/docs/src/customizing/icons/icon-string.md

 ### Literal

 A regular text with no special meaning.
-It follows the format of `literal:color` where `literal` is any text such as `pdf` or `yaml` and `color` is an optional hex color such as `#BE23aF` or `#FFAB32`
+It follows the format of `literal;color` where `literal` is any text such as `pdf` or `yaml` and `color` is an optional hex color such as `#BE23aF` or `#FFAB32`

 -   `pdf;#8839ef`